-Surprisingly, the main reason for destroying deposits is not an ill-designed strategy or a harmful money management method, but just a trivial lack of discipline among traders themselves.
+Surprisingly, the main reason behind destroyed deposits is not an ill-designed strategy or a harmful money management method, but a trivial lack of discipline among traders themselves.

 But why don't we follow our own rules?
 After all, most of us are tech-savvy people who should be very good at it.